How Much Does a Website Cost in 2026? Complete Pricing Guide

 - Page speed optimization (typically under 2 seconds load time)

-A basic SEO setup adds 500 to 1,500 EUR.
+A basic SEO setup is typically included in any professional website build.
 Comprehensive SEO with local optimization, content strategy, and ongoing monitoring is a separate engagement entirely.

 Freelancer vs Agency vs Studio: Where ELM Labs Fits